chiedo/python-selenium-starter/README.md

 - Local testing is VERY slow...
 Do as you wish

-Speeding up your tests with browsermob (Will not work with browserstack)
+Speeding up Firefox tests with browsermob (Will not work with browserstack)
 -----------
 To speed up your tests even more so, you can use browsermob-proxy to disable images and prevent the loading of other external resources.
 - Install browsermob-proxy with pip